What Are The Differences Between Religious Orders?

 BENEDICTINES: Saint Benedict is considered the founder of Western monasticism (rule founded ca. 525 A.D.)

 .
 The Benedictine monks were one of the first monks to live in community (see cenobite).
 Prior to this time, monks typically lived as hermits, or eremites (known as Desert Fathers).
 Traditionally, Benedictines are cloistered; living within an enclosure with very little to no interaction with the world.
 Being a coenobitic order, their "world" is the monks around them, which they interact with frequently (community meals, community prayer, community work, etc.).
 The Benedictine "motto" is ora et labora; Prayer and Work.
-It is thus that outside of the Divine Office, a monks time it usually taken up with some sort of work, not allowing time for idle hands.
+When not praying the Divine Office, a monks time it usually taken up with some sort of work, not allowing time for idle hands.
 Traditionally, one is not likely to find Benedictines reciting the Rosary in common, Divine Mercy Chaplet, or other such devotions.
-Their day is mostly occupied by the recitation of the complete Divine Office (all seven offices, and complete psalms), though many Benedictine communities today vary greatly from this custom.
-Benedictines are also noted for their excellence in Gregorian Chant and the liturgical action.
+Their day (traditionally) is mostly occupied by the recitation of the complete Divine Office (all seven offices, and complete psalms), though many Benedictine communities today vary greatly from this custom.
+Benedictines are also noted for their excelling in sacred music, especially Gregorian Chant, and the liturgical action.
 Unfortunately, over the past fifty years, many Benedictine monasteries have become increasingly secularized, losing their fervor and spirit of prayer and relaxing certain traditions.
 These communities have suffered greatly due to lack of vocations, and in fact, the average age of a monk in a Benedictine monastery today is typically over fifty.
-However, in recent times there appears to be a new groundswell of orthodox communities forming, dedicated to restoring many of the abandoned traditions, principally with regard to aesthetic discipline and fidelity to the liturgy and sacred music.
+However, in recent times there appears to be a new groundswell of orthodox communities forming, dedicated to restoring much of the spirit of its original founder.

 - Cistercians: The Cistercians [O. Cist.], (today known as the "Order of Cistercians of the Common Observance" ), branched out from the Benedictines in the 11th century as a reform.
 They believed that the Benedictine order had undergone too many developments over the years, and thus sought a more literal application of the Benedictine rule.
+Up until the 1960's, the Cistercians were so strict that they had to employ sign language in order not to violate monastic silence.
 Today, however, one might not find much difference between a Benedictine and Cistercian monastery (however, this depends on the individual community).
 Saint Bernard of Clairvaux, a Cistercian monk responsible for the proliferation of the order throughout Europe, founded nearly 200 monasteries in his lifetime.

 - CARMELITES: The origins of the Carmelite order has been under debate since the fourteenth century, as some believe it can be traced, at least in spirit, to the prophet Elijah of the Old Covenant, while others maintain it was a contemporary to the Franciscans in the 12th century. [nb., Origin] While their original way of life was eremitic, the Carmelites eventually took on a more mendicant character.
 Thus, it is not uncommon today to find a mix among communities, with some that pray and eat meals in common, while others take meals to their cells where they pray in solitary; and some that beg for food, while others remain self-sustained.
 Compared to the Benedictine orders, Carmelite monks (rather, friars or hermits) traditionally tend to place more emphasis on solitude and contemplation.
 The original rule, written by Saint Albert, states; "Let each one remain in his cell, or near it, meditating day and night on the law of the Lord and keeping vigil in prayer, unless occupied with other lawful duties."
 As such, the Carmelites might be considered a middle-ground of sorts between the eremitic life of the Carthusians and